candidate information

 Voter Help Centre

-If you feel uncertain about voting by telephone or internet on your own, the Municipal Office is providing a Voter Help Centre for two weeks leading up to Election Day.
+If you feel uncertain about voting by telephone or internet, the Municipal Office is providing a Voter Help Centre during the advanced voting period, during normal business hours.

 Voting Centre